 3. The recession was global in nature; in many countries, it was worse than in the U.S. Given the wide diversity of policies, pre-recession policy changes, and post-recession policy responses, it seems logically impossible that policy could explain the global phenomenon.
 Perhaps a policy shock in the U.S. caused contagion that spread to other countries?
 If so, their recessions should look much different than ours.

-The legend of Robin Hood is such an enduring folk legend, it is amazing that Mulligan is so culturally insensitive as to try to use this legend on the cover of a book that metaphorically calls Robin Hood a villain whose actions caused the Great Recession. ¡¿I expect that if Mulligan writes a follow up book, he may use a parable that tries to blame ‘takers’ like Katniss Everdeen for causing so much trouble for the Capital’s ‘makers’ like President Snow!
+The legend of Robin Hood is such an enduring folk legend, it is amazing that Mulligan is so culturally insensitive as to try to use this legend on the cover of a book that metaphorically calls Robin Hood a villain whose actions caused the Great Recession.
+Mulligan’s choice is a bit old fashioned and kids these days might not be familiar with it.
+In a more modern story such as the Hunger Games, Mulligan would probably try to blame ‘takers’ like Katniss Everdeen for causing so much trouble for the Capital’s ‘makers’ like President Snow¡¿